Robin Hood, West Yorkshire

-Robin Hood is a village in West Yorkshire, England, within the City of Leeds metropolitan borough, with Wakefield WF3, and Leeds LS26 postcodes.
-It is situated on the A61 and A654 between Leeds and Wakefield, close to Rothwell and Lofthouse.
+Robin Hood is a village in the City of Leeds in West Yorkshire, England.
+It is close to the City of Wakefield boundary and is situated between Leeds and Wakefield as well as being close to Rothwell and Lofthouse.

-It forms part of the Ardsley and Robin Hood ward of Leeds City Council and the Morley and Outwood parliamentary constituency.
+It forms part of the Ardsley and Robin Hood ward of Leeds City Council and the Leeds South West and Morley parliamentary constituency.

 The centre of Robin Hood is believed to be the Halfway House public house, situated at the main junction of the A61 and A654.
 The public house gained its name from its location being half-way between Leeds and Wakefield, located exactly 4 miles in either direction on the A61.
 It used to be known as "The Old Halfway House" and a public house or inn has been located on that site for centuries.

 History

 Robin Hood was originally part of nearby Carlton village, the original inhabitants were chiefly miners and quarrymen and as such it was built on its large mining history.
 Its mines at their peak, employing several hundred underground workers for the firm J&J Charlesworth, but the last mine closed in the 1960s.
-There has been considerable residential and commercial development in recent years, and has now grown to a population of around 3,573 according to the 2011 census.
+There has been considerable residential and commercial development in recent years, and had grown to a population of around 3,573 (for the Robin Hood built-up area subdivision) in the 2011 census.

 Name

-The name Robin Hood was first applied to a spring or well situated near the old quarries, it is believed the well-trough, had an iron ladle chained to it.
-The well no longer exists, and is believed to have been covered up with quarry refuse.
+The name Robin Hood was first applied to a spring or well situated near the old quarries, which had a well-trough with an iron ladle chained to it.
+The well no longer exists, and is thought to have been covered up with quarry refuse.
 It is believed that the well still runs underground and feeds the local streams in the area.
 There was local opinion that the ceremony of well-dressing, and a country dance called Robin Hood might have been performed there.